-All other members, including members that are PEs, must be included in Part I, Schedule A and Schedule B. If the PE filing the return has a member that is a PE (parent PE) which in turn has exempt members, such as corporate members or resident noncorporate members, and is not making Connecticut income tax payments on all of the parent PE's members' share of total Connecticut-sourced income, then the PE filing the return must attach a statement listing each member's name, SSN or FEIN, ownership percentage, and share of income.
-If there are more than eight members entered in Part I, Schedule B, use Form CT-1065/CT-1120SI Supplemental Attachment (included in this booklet) and enter the subtotal on Line 9, Column C and Column D.
+All other members, including members that are PEs, must be included in Part I, Schedule A and Schedule B. If the PE filing the return has a member that is a PE (parent PE) which in turn has exempt members, such as corporate members or resident noncorporate members, and is not making Connecticut income tax payments on all of the parent PE's members' share of total Connecticut-sourced income, then the PE filing the return must complete a statement listing each member's name, SSN or FEIN, ownership percentage, and share of income.
+The PE filing Form CT-1065/CT-1120SI electronically should retain a copy of the completed statement for three years from the date of filing.
+The statement must be provided to DRS upon request.
+PE's filing an amended return or that were granted a waiver from electronically filing, should attach the statement to their paper return.
+If there are more than eight members entered in Part I, Schedule B, use Form CT-1065/CT-1120SI Supplemental Attachment (included in this booklet) and enter the subtotal on Line 9, Columns C through F.

-Column A: Member Number and Member Type Code
+Column A: Member Number

-Enter the assigned member number with the member type code of each nonresident noncorporate member or PE in Part IV.
+Enter the assigned member number of each nonresident noncorporate member or PE in Part IV.